 After the release of the Xiaomi Mi 9, other competitors have jumped in and launched their models with the same features.
-Most notably, the P30 from Huawei has an impressive three-camera setup, a sleek design and powerful chipset.
+Most notably, the Huawei P30 has an impressive three-camera setup, a sleek design, and powerful chipset.
 The price of the phone has also been kept slightly higher than the Mi 9.

 But, in general, the Xiaomi Mi 9 is an impressive mid ranger with state-of-the-art features and most importantly, you get a surprisingly great performance at a very low price.
 Therefore, with the launch of this phone, the Xiaomi has become a serious threat to the other competitors like Huawei and OnePlus.

 Xiaomi Mi 9 Design